iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the Typical Penalties for a DWI Conviction in Iowa?

-The penalties for an OWI conviction depend on; the severity of damages, the number of OWI convictions, the level of BAC, and the offender’s acceptance of taking the chemical test.
+The penalties for an OWI conviction generally depend on; the severity of damages, the number of OWI convictions, the level of BAC, and the offender’s acceptance of taking the chemical test.
 Different charges are depending on the number of times an offender is convicted of OWI.
 The charges and penalties are stated below:

-• First Time Offender
+1.First Time Offender

 According to Iowa code §321J.2.2a, the first time OWI offender is charged with a serious misdemeanor.
 The jail time is between two days and one year, which depends on the personal injury or property damage resulting from OWI.
-Jail time also depends on the BAC level.
+Jail time may also depend on the BAC level.
 A first time offender is liable for a fine of up to $1,250 plus a 35% surcharge and $500 restitution fee.
 The court can waive up to $625 and order community service in place of a fine.
-A first time offender will get a revocation of driver’s license for six months if such a person fails the chemical test or one year for refusing to take a chemical test.
+A first time offender may get a revocation of driver’s license for six months if such a person fails the chemical test or one year for refusing to take a chemical test.
 An Ignition Interlock Device (IID) is installed in the offender’s vehicle for the period the offender gets a restricted license.
 Educational classes like Drug Abuse Resistance Education, substance abuse evaluation and drunk driver’s education are compulsory; offenders pay a $10 surcharge for the courses.

 2. Second Time Offender